DevMountain/qa_student_assignments/units/unit_2_engineering/2.15/project2.10.md

 ### 4. Biggest Challenge(s) Overcome

-#### _1-2 minutes_
+#### _1-2 minutes, 1 team member_

-In completing this capstone, what was the biggest challenge you overcame and how?
+What was the biggest obstacle you overcame, and how did you for this capstone?
+This could be a problem with code, challenges collaborating, etc.

 ### 5. Q&A